Posted on March 26, 2019

 - The system in place is so worn out that it becomes a threat to the building’s integrity

 - The desire to make a building more marketable or when changing its usage

 - Complying with new building codes and regulations

 All these instances require working with an existing piping system.
-Compatibility of the two systems is not always guaranteed, posing a real challenge to owners, engineers and installers.
+The compatibility of the two systems is not always guaranteed, posing a real challenge to owners, engineers, and installers.
 Problems caused by confined spaces, working around existing structures and limited site accessibility often result in an even bigger challenge.
 But more critical is the risk of damage to the building and the existing decoration and paint.
-There is potential fragility and discoloration as well as vulnerability to fire hazards, often caused by extensive use of welding.
+There are potential fragility and discoloration as well as vulnerability to fire hazards, often caused by extensive use of welding.